arnt/mailmaint-smtputf8/draft-ietf-mailmaint-interoperable-addresses.md

 WHATWG-compliant validator without risk of accidentally rejecting formerly accepted addresses.

-3. The PRECIS IdentifierClass is one of several similar sets, UAX31 and the Common LGR being others.
-I'm quite uncertain which is most appropriate, there are arguments in favour of each.

-4. Unicode contains many code points that could perhaps be used for attacks.
-Whether they could be used for attacks is not important, since one of the goals is to be safe at first glance even to implementers with limited knowledge of unicode.
-By constraining the repertoire to the plainest code points, the specification gains safety at first glance.
+3. Unicode contains many code points that could perhaps be used for attacks.
+The PRECIS IdentifierClass constrains and the repertoire to the plainest code points, which makes the specification visibly trustworthy.

-5. Mixed-direction text can be confusing, and confusion has been used to attack users before.
+4. Mixed-direction text can be confusing, and confusion has been used to attack users before.
 This rule tries to gain safety at first glance by constraining mixed-direction text in addresses to that which is known to be necessary.

-6. This rule permits addresse that are e.g. all-Chinese or all-Thai, and rejects addresses that mix e.g. Thai and Chinese.
+5. This rule permits addresse that are e.g. all-Chinese or all-Thai, and rejects addresses that mix e.g. Thai and Chinese.
 This restricts the scope for visually confusable code points.
-Since some communities are known to mix ASCII localparts with IDNs, combining left-to-right text with ASCII is allowed, at least in the way that's currently used.
+Since some communities are known to mix ASCII localparts with IDNs, combining left-to-right text with ASCII is allowed in the way that is currently used.

 Note that metal umlauts ("Mötley Crüe") are allowed (see
 {{UMLAUT}}).
 This is an unintentional feature.